yasirkula/UnityNativeGallery/README.md

 ## Example Code
 The following code has three functions:
 - if you click the left one-third of the screen, it captures the screenshot of the game and saves it to Gallery/Photos
-- if you click the middle one-third of the screen, it picks an image from Gallery/Photos and puts it on a temporary cube that is placed in front of the camera
+- if you click the middle one-third of the screen, it picks an image from Gallery/Photos and puts it on a temporary quad that is placed in front of the camera
 - if you click the right one-third of the screen, it picks a video from Gallery/Photos and plays it

 ```csharp